The wiki gives you a centralized repository to store and organize all of your TM1 documentation.

 Deleting a Document

 Deleting documents can be done in edit mode by clicking on the trash icon.
-Once a document has been deleted it's gone for good.
+Note: Deleting a document is permanent- there is no recovery option.